 For therapists who relocate or travel frequently, travel therapy jobs frequently include private housing.
 A furnished apartment or a hotel suite can be used as private housing.
 In addition, many employers will pay for travel therapists’ utilities.

-Teaching physical therapy, usually a licensed physiotherapist, is one of the most common types of travel therapy jobs.
+Teaching physical therapy, usually by a licensed physiotherapist, is one of the most common types of travel therapy jobs.
 To promote healing and improve circulation to an injured body part, this therapist may use techniques such as massage therapy.
-Patients are also taught strengthening exercises physical therapists.
+Patients are also taught strengthening exercises by physical therapists.
 Treadmills, exercise bicycles, and hand exercisers are among the rehabilitation equipment that the physiotherapist may demonstrate.

 A physical therapist’s job is not the same as an occupational therapist’s.
 While the primary goal of an occupational therapist is to teach self-help skills to his patients, the primary goal of a physical therapist is to restore function to injured muscles, joints, or bones.
 Travel therapists who specialize in physical rehabilitation frequently travel to disaster-stricken areas, such as earthquakes or hurricanes.
-Individuals who have been injured as a result of such disasters may be treated travel therapists.
+Individuals who have been injured as a result of such disasters may be treated by travel therapists.

 Speech-language pathologists provide rehabilitation therapy as part of travel therapy jobs.
 These therapists are trained to assist children and adults who have speech impediments or facial deformities that have affected their ability to communicate.
 Some traveling speech therapists go to schools with disabled children who need help.

 Rehabilitation manager or director is another important travel therapy job title.
 To plan daily schedules and programs, this job necessitates exceptional organizational skills.
-Interviews and supervision of newly hired therapists and staff members may be conducted the rehabilitation manager.
+Interviews and supervision of newly hired therapists and staff members may be conducted by the rehabilitation manager.
 This job typically requires travel as well as the performance of duties from a central office or facility.